voiceflow/test-history-rebase/packages/creator-app/README.md

 ### Install Dependencies

-Use `yarn` to install this project's dependencies.
+Run `yarn` or `yarn install` in the root directory of this monorepo to install dependencies for every package.

 ```sh
 yarn install